 Future of women in coffee

 Promoting products of woman led farms to a wider audience assists female farmers.
 The larger issue is that most women are prevented from owning the land in the first place to run a farm.

-A recent UN report stated that less than thirty percent of coffee farms in developing countries are headed by women.
+A recent UN report stated that less than thirty percent of coffee farms in poor countries are headed by women.
 Thus while NGOs are making a dent, there is still more that could be done.
 And with reports of men migrating away from rural producing areas, women have a strong chance of seizing ownership and moving up the supply chain.

 Promoting women-led coffee cooperatives

 If you’d like to support women coffee productions and sourcers, the Peru Las Damas is a great place to start.
 This coffee features a burst of lemon and orange flavors, along with earthy and nutty dark chocolate.
 It's made by Cooperativa Agraria Frontera San Ignacio, which is a coffee farm run by a number of passionate and hard working women.